Nic Kipke: National politics

 In 2008, Kipke ran for delegate to the Republican National Convention in Maryland's 1st congressional district, pledged to former New York mayor Rudy Giuliani.
 In 2012, Kipke served as a delegate to the Republican National Convention, pledged to former Massachusetts governor Mitt Romney.

 In November 2020, Kipke defended President Donald Trump's false claims of 2020 election fraud, writing in an email to Maryland Matters:

 I think everyone should take a deep breath.
 The President has the right to challenge the results and there is a legal process for that.
 At the same time, Senator Biden has the right to think he has won.
 In due time we all will know who won and I encourage everyone to be respectful of people on both sides.
 If Biden wins, I'm going to pray that he does a good job as President and leads as a centrist and not allow the far left to dominate his policies.
 I don't know if there was election fraud but if there was it should be investigated.
 All legal votes must be counted.

 In January 2021, Kipke condemned the January 6 United States Capitol attack and urged Republicans upset by the results of the 2020 presidential election to "understand that we are the party of law and order".

 Redistricting

 During the 2019 legislative session, Kipke introduced a bill that would add an amendment to the Constitution of Maryland requiring the Maryland House of Delegates adopt single-member districts, eliminating its multi-member districts.
 He also co-sponsored a bill that would require Maryland's congressional and legislative district maps to be drawn using an independent redistricting commission.

 In February 2022, Kipke was one of three Republican state delegates to join a Fair Maps Maryland lawsuit against the state's new legislative redistricting map, later calling Anne Arundel County's districts "illegally gerrymandered".
 The Maryland Court of Appeals ruled 4-3 against the plaintiffs in April 2022.

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Kipke introduced an amendment that would require Maryland to use an independent redistricting commission to draw it congressional and legislative maps.